 The short quiet visits I was only tolerating have turned into longer, more enjoyable visits I so look forward to.
 I started with home physical therapy, which has been an immense help in my progression, and I BELIEVE I’m going to be a functioning human being again- no matter how long it takes.
 While I do get frustrated with my body, I’m not worried about the time table, only that I make the goal.
 My parents allowing these people, and often strangers in and out of their home for me has been life-changing.
-I hate when people say that I’m better off now since I’m utilizing so many resources to improve, but I understand what they mean.
+I hate when people say that I’m better off without him, because now I’m able to utilize so many resources to improve, but I understand what they mean.
 I’m just thankful they are seeing improvement that I still need help seeing for myself.

-Every time I’ve wondered how I would pay a bill, how I could live without something I thought I needed, how I could go on without the people I loved, God always provided a solution, an answer, or a strength to live without.
+Every time I’ve wondered how I would pay a bill, how I could live without something I thought I needed, how I could go on without the people and pets I loved, God has always provided a solution, an answer, or a strength to live without.
 This consistency has lead me to rely on God coming through and has added to the peace in my spirit and courage to face the impossible with the safety net of the universe.

 Even though I’m not grateful I was forced into it, I’m grateful I was able to manage my own proceedings via electronic communication and courier to/from the lawyer.
 I had no idea how it would work with my condition, and just the thought of it regularly caused me anxiety.
 But again, God had the right lawyer in mind for me, who worked as my advocate, familiar with disability, even meeting at my home.
 I had a Power of Attorney to appear for me twice as my signatory, and my lawyer spoke on my behalf in my absence or with statements from me.
 Being disabled, you feel marginalized so often as it is.
 It’s as though you’re disappearing.
 Because of my condition, my movement, voice, independence, and freedom have been taken from me.
 I think that’s why it was so very important to me that I didn’t give away my privilege to speak for myself.
 The decisions, paperwork, and meetings were all so overwhelming, I was cognitively pushed to thinking in critical, complex ways I had not since the brain issues began.
-As much as the divorce may have damaged my life, the process was a healing experience for my progress, and has propelled me forward in many positive aspects.
-I thought I would break apart as my heart broke more and more, but I’m proud of myself for getting through it, and handling my personal business.
+As much as the divorce may have damaged parts of my life, the process was a healing experience for my physical progress, and has propelled me forward in many positive aspects.
+I thought I would break apart as my heart broke more and more, but I’m proud of myself for getting through it, and managing my personal business.

 Learning to be proud of myself is new.
 No one else is going to do that for me.
 I’m learning to encourage myself.
 No one else is going to remind me to take it easy and be gentle with myself.
 Giving to myself is a new concept, but I’m learning to view it as responsible and not selfish.
 I feel emptied of everything I was, and all I can do while I heal is continue on, pretending I’m a human being.
 The life I worked for and dreamed of is gone now.
 The slate is clean and I’m beginning to feel empowered and free to build back a completely different life.
 Some moments my heart aches, but at other times I’m revitalized thinking of the future of possibilities.

-I started working at 15, graduated at 17, and left my parent’s home to travel the day after HS graduation- now I’m back.
+I started working at 15, graduated at 17, and left my parent’s home to travel the day after HS graduation… Now I’m back.
 I’m being cared for by my parents, learning to nurture myself, learning to walk again, my parents are making me food each day…it’s quite an irony!
 For me, this anniversary is truly a rebirth.

 ~It’s the love that hurts the most~